cheminfo/eln-docs/docs/30_spectra/30_machine_learning/40_pca/README.md

 ![result](images/result.png)

-By default each sample will have a different color.
+By default, each sample will have a different color.

 ![sample PCA](images/samplePCA.png)